 Hotel 850 SVB is in West Hollywood, a city within a city – and celebrated gay district – in Los Angeles, and home to lively bars and restaurants along the Sunset Strip.

 LAX airport is a major international hub, with direct flights to London, East Asia and South America.
-It’s 11 miles from the hotel, but allow an hour for the journey in traffic; the hotel arranges private transfers for $75, or you can take a cab.
+It’s 11 miles from the hotel, but allow an hour for the journey in traffic; the hotel arranges private transfers from $147 to $396, or you can take a cab.
 Burbank airport is closer (40 minutes’ drive from the hotel), and has flights from cities across the US.
 Call the Smith 24 team for help booking your travel.

 Union Station is in Downtown LA, which is around 40 minutes by car from the hotel.
 Trains run up and down the California coast to Vancouver (39 hours) and San Diego (three hours); Amtrak’s ‘Southwest Chief’ line goes all the way to Chicago, via Las Vegas and Arizona (42 hours).